Why take a private transfer to Koh Chang?

 Who provides the private transfer service?

 In the past I limited myself to using the services of one very reliable Koh Chang based tour agency.
 However, since October 2011 I have been offering services run by a group of drivers based on Koh Chang who have proved to be both reliable and careful drivers.
-All drivers and vehicles are properly licensed.
+All drivers and vehicles are properly licensed in accordance with Thai regulations.

 If I am recommending something on this site then I know that it will be me, not the service provider who customers blame, if it turns out to be crap or not what was expected or agreed upon.